leejustinch/JARVIS/README.md

 # Readme

-This is a repo for the CS 147 project.
+This is a repo for Justin's CS 147 project.